casper-hansen/Nested-Cross-Validation/README.md

 - Limited feature selection/elimination included (only executed after inner loop has run)

 ### Neural Networks limitations
-- When searching for hyperparameters in a neural network in succession, you will quickly ramp us the RAM usage.
-It is therefore useful to use one of Keras' very useful line of code.
-You want to do this after EVERY time you fit.
+- When searching for hyperparameters in a neural network in succession, you will quickly ramp up the RAM usage.
+It is therefore useful for you to use one of Keras' very useful line of code.
+You want to do this after every fit/training session.
 We noticed as much as a 5x speed up, and the code was much more stable.
 Instead of ramping up to 100% RAM usage, it stayed at about 25% RAM usage on a 16GB RAM machine:

 ```python
 from keras import backend as K